Support tickets.

 How replies reach people

 Replies go out by email and live in the in-app thread.
 There is no inbound email processing: a sender cannot reply by email and have it appear in the thread, so partners reply from their dashboard instead.
-A plain email reply still reaches your own inbox, because your address is set as the reply-to, so nothing is lost.
+A plain email reply still reaches your own inbox, because your address is the reply-to, so you lose nothing.

 Your contact address

-Messages are sent to your operator contact address.
-Reward Loyalty uses, in order:
+Reward Loyalty sends messages to your operator contact address.
+It uses, in order:

 APP_ADMIN_EMAILfrom your.env, if you set it.- The email of the first admin account, captured during installation.

 This is the same address the website contact form uses.
 To avoid sending to a placeholder, Reward Loyalty never emails reserved example addresses (anything ending in @example.com, @example.org, or @example.net).
-If neither address is real, the message is still stored as a ticket, so you can set a real address and answer it from the inbox.
+If neither address is real, Reward Loyalty still stores the message as a ticket, so you can set a real address and answer it from the inbox.

-💡 Tip: On a fresh install the seeded admin uses a placeholder address, so no email is sent until you set a real
+💡 Tip: On a fresh install the seeded admin uses a placeholder address, so Reward Loyalty sends no email until you set a real

 APP_ADMIN_EMAILor admin email.
-The ticket is always saved either way, so you never lose a message.
+It saves the ticket either way, so you never lose a message.

 The audit trail

-Replies, status changes, and assignments are recorded in the Activity Log under the support_tickets category.
+The Activity Log records replies, status changes, and assignments under the support_tickets category.
 The log keeps the action, who did it, and the ticket reference.
 It never stores the message text.

 Who can access it